 Getting to Downing Street

-Not only is Harley Street one of the most famous streets in London, but it is also one of the most famous medical districts globally.
+Not only is Harley Street one of London’s most famous streets, but it is also one of the most famous medical districts globally.
 Since the 19th century, Harley Street in Marylebone has been renowned for its large number of private medical specialists.